-- Manage the timelines for the plan component; - Develop appropriate processes; - Identify and address funding needs through the unit-level or institutional-level resource allocation processes; - Provide data and other types of evidence to assess the levels of success following plan implementation; and - Document the activities and outcomes to contribute to the preparation of the annual San Luis Obispo County Community College District Progress Report.
+- Manage the timelines for the plan component; - Develop appropriate processes; - Identify and address funding needs through the unit-level or institutional-level resource allocation processes; - Provide data and other types of evidence to assess the levels of success following plan implementation; and - Document the activities and outcomes to contribute to the preparation of the annual Progress Report on San Luis Obispo County Community College District Strategic Plan.

-The annual San Luis Obispo County Community College District Progress Report described in the next section informs the internal and external community about the outcomes of plan implementation.
+The annual San Luis Obispo County Community College District Strategic Plan Progress Report described in the next section informs the internal and external community about the outcomes of plan implementation.